 Finally, add in the vanilla, vodka, and milk and mix until combined.
-Fold in the sugar cookie dough and place the mixture in a loaf pan lined with parchment paper or an airtight container, then place in the freezer.
+Fold in the sugar cookie dough and place the mixture into an ice cream container or other airtight container, then place in the freezer.

 Freezing and Serving Sugar Cookie Chocolate Ice Cream

 This ice cream will take around 7-8 hours to freeze completely.
 Before serving, let it thaw for between 15-20 minutes at room-temperature.